Reading: Using IMC in the Sales Process

 The Seller’s Viewpoint

-The sales process starts with determining where to focus attention and then turns to relationship building and information sharing to help prospective customers reach a buying decision.
-The figure below lists the five stages of the sales process that correspond to the five stages of the consumer decision-making process.
+The sales process begins by determining where to focus attention, and then proceeds to relationship building and information sharing, helping prospective customers reach a buying decision.
+The figure below outlines the five stages of the sales process, which correspond to the five stages of the consumer decision-making process.

 Stage 1: Generate and Qualify Leads

 The first step in the sales process is to find sales leads.
-A lead is a person who expresses some interest in learning more about a product or service.
-But just being interested isn’t enough to warrant the full attention of the seller.
+A lead is an individual who expresses interest in learning more about a product or service.
+However, simply being interested isn’t enough to warrant the seller’s full attention.
 Leads must also be qualified.
-In other words the seller needs to confirm that the lead actually has a recognized need for the offering and the ability to pay for it.
-Once a prospect meets these criteria, the goal from both the marketing and sales point of view is to move the person successfully through the decision process.
+In other words, the seller needs to confirm that the lead actually has a recognised need for the offering and the ability to pay for it.
+Once a prospect meets these criteria, the goal from both the marketing and sales perspectives is to move the person successfully through the decision-making process.

 Stage 2: Build Relationship and Discover Needs